A-Nitram/Jaxxa-Rimworld/README.md

 --Increase the power consumption of the Stargate for a reduction in charge time -Removed Autoloader Research Requirment
---Would have been problomatic to be used with offworld gates
+--Would have been problomatic to be used with offworld gates -Stargate Dynamic Save location
+--Change where the stargate .xml files are saved and read from --Most people will want to leav this alone, but it might be helpful for trying more complex stuff or bug fixing.
 ~~~

 ##License: